Here’s what you need to know to remove inaccuracies from your credit report.

-Click or swipe to learn how to dispute errors and correct information on your credit report.
+Learn how to dispute errors and correct information on your credit report below.

 1. Obtain a free copy of your credit report

 First things first.
-Request a free copy of your credit report from all three major credit reporting bureaus at AnnualCeditReport.com, verifying that your name, address phone number and all account information is correct.
+Request a free copy of your credit report from all three major credit reporting bureaus at AnnualCreditReport.com, verifying that your name, address, phone number, and all account information are correct.

 2. Take a closer look